fenago/kubernetes-course/md/Lab_2.md

 a Service that serves as an abstraction layer to expose one application (let\'s say, a series of pods tagged with the same set of labels) that can be accessed internally or externally.
-For example, as we discussed in this chapter, a frontend app can be exposed via a `NodePort` Service so that it can be accessed by external users.
+For example, as we discussed in this lab, a frontend app can be exposed via a `NodePort` Service so that it can be accessed by external users.
 In addition to that, in this activity, we need to define an internal Service in order to expose the backend application to the